 At their best, mainstream media provide us with pleasurable distraction and vital information, a playground for the imagination and a window on the world.
 Socialists, however, are all too aware of the media’s systematic biases and distortions of the truth.
-Despite astonishing advances in communication technology, we live in a world of disinformation and propaganda – ‘fake news’ in today’s fashionable phrase.
+Despite considerable advances in communication technology, we live, perhaps more than ever, in a world of disinformation and propaganda – ‘fake news’ in today’s fashionable phrase.
 The press tells us lies – sometimes small ones, such as The Sun newspaper’s infamous report about swan-munching asylum seekers, sometimes large ones, such as the same newspaper’s fabrications about the Hillsborough disaster and Iraq’s non-existent ‘weapons of mass destruction’ (the lie that launched a thousand missiles).
 There is also a constant undermining of the working class.
 In Britain, news and current affairs programmes regularly demonize strikers, immigrants, Muslims, the disabled, and so-called ‘chavs’, deepening social divisions and discouraging solidarity by pitting workers against one another.

-What the media does not encourage us to do is to question the system that makes people poor and vulnerable.
+What the mainstream media does not encourage us to do is to question the system that makes people poor and vulnerable.
 On the contrary, to read the news or to turn on the television or radio is to expose oneself to the capitalist worldview of our rulers.
 According to this worldview, there is no alternative to our current system of leaders, nation states, markets and exploitation.
 This holds true for liberal, as well as right-wing media.
 In fact, in their support for certain capitalist imperatives – such as the need for imperialist war – liberal and leftist commentators are sometimes more enthusiastic than conservatives.[i]

 Whether conservative or liberal, the loudest voices we hear in the media are those of the bourgeoisie.
 Professional newsgathering draws heavily on the opinions of business and military leaders, professional politicians and other official sources.
 As a result, news agendas reflect the priorities and interests of the capitalists rather than those of ordinary people.
 And it gets worse: these days, most news stories are produced not by journalists as such, but by private and state-owned public relations agencies which have even less incentive to produce unbiased reporting.[ii]
 But why is this so?
 In a world of growing economic and ecological crisis, poverty and military violence, why do the mainstream press and broadcasters, for the most part, continue to support the status quo?
-Why do they tell lies, attack the working class, and insist that capitalism is the only viable system?
+Why do they tell lies, attack the working class, support capitalist wars, and insist that capitalism is the only viable system?

 Ownership and Control

 The most obvious answer to this question, of course, is that the media industries are owned and controlled by the bourgeoisie, such that, as Marx famously put it in The German Ideology, “the ideas of the ruling class are in every epoch the ruling ideas”.
 Very true.
-George Orwell reported in 1948 that “The British press is extremely centralized, and most of it is owned by wealthy men who have every motive to be dishonest on certain important topics”.
+George Orwell reported in 1948 that “The British press is extremely centralised, and most of it is owned by wealthy men who have every motive to be dishonest on certain important topics”.
 And as Chris Pallas, a.k.a.
 Maurice Brinton, wrote in 1970, “the means of moulding public opinion (press, radio, TV, churches, schools and universities) are in the hands of the ruling class.
 The media consequently disseminate ruling class ideas, values and priorities”.

 The ownership of the means of media production tends to be highly concentrated, giving enormous power to a small number of media owners.[iii]
 These moguls develop close relationships with government.
 In Britain, the early press barons even held key government positions.
 For example, Lord Northcliffe, whose newspapers during World War 1 helped to condition the public for total war, became Director for Propaganda in enemy countries.[iv]
 Throughout the twentieth century, moreover, senior politicians and media moguls have established quid pro quo relationships.
 In 1981, for example, Rupert Murdoch’s newspapers strongly supported Prime Minister Margaret Thatcher, who in turn helped Murdoch to buy Times Newspapers, bypassing referral to the Monopolies and Mergers Commission.[v]
 The back-scratching continued a few years later, when Thatcher facilitated Murdoch’s smashing of the print unions at Wapping.